Summer Public Interest Fellowship Program

 • Fellows must complete a minimum of 300 hours of work, or approximately 37.5 hours per week, over the course of 8 weeks.

 • Students who have already secured an internship at a qualifying local non-profit or government agency are eligible to apply.
-Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Miami-Dade State Attorney's Office, Dade Legal Aid, and Catholic Charities Legal Services, among others.
+Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Miami-Dade State Attorney's Office, Broward State Attorney's Office, Broward Public Defender's Office, Dade Legal Aid, Catholic Charities Legal Services, Office of Regional Counsel, Americans for Immigrant Justice, and The Everglades Law Center, among others.
 Please note that judicial internships do not qualify.

 APPLY